-The GPSS Diversity Committee will be hosting discussions about diversity at the UW throughout the year.
-These will be brownbag lunches, and are open to any students, faculty and staff that are working on diversity efforts at the UW.
+The GPSS Diversity Committee hosts discussions about diversity at the UW throughout the year.
+These are brownbag lunches, and are open to any students, faculty and staff that are working on diversity efforts at the UW.
 This is a great opportunity to have a conversation about diversity among the graduate school student body and share best practices.

 The Secretary, between five to nine graduate or professional students, and a chair elected by the members of the committee.

 Committee Members, 2015-2016: